thenewguy854/StockProgram/README.md

 System Specifications

             Hardware specifications involve a standard PC.
-The project will most likely be coded in Python.
-However, this has not been fully decided.
-If so, software specifications will require Python be installed with all required modules.
-Other languages in mind are Java and C++.
-Java will require a recent version of JDK.
+The project is coded in Python.
+            Required Python modules are located in requirements.txt

 Project Milestones